VisargD/Machine-Learning/README.md

 # Machine-Learning

 This repo is created with sole purpose of keeping track of my progress and storing everything at one place.
-It will be updated whenever I will learn new things from various sources.
+All the code from my Google Colab will be saved here.